Ties - Part I, assessment and planning

 clicking, gulping, sputtering or choking (breast or bottle)

-baby cannot hold a pacifier
+baby can’t hold pacifier

 baby refuses bottles